OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 |**Project Folder**|The location of the project file.|

 > [!NOTE]
 > For an Outlook add-in, you may choose to specify values for one or more of the *Outlook add-in only* properties in the **Properties** window, but doing so is not required.
-You will be prompted for login credentials when you [start the project](#start-the-project).

 ### Use an existing document to debug the add-in